MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 1. The Advanced Recovery Companion automatically detects your HoloLens.
 Select the **Microsoft HoloLens** tile.
 1. On the next screen, select **Manual package selection** and then select the installation file contained in the folder that you unzipped in step 4.
 (Look for a file with the `.ffu` extension.)
 1. Select **Install software**, and follow the instructions.

+>[NOTE]
+>You can also reset your device directly from your headset by going to Settings -> Update & Security -> Reset & recovery -> Reset this device.
+When you reset in this manner, all user accounts will be removed and all data will be erased.

 ### Hard-reset procedure